timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 # PM interviews require a much larger scope of knowledge

-I think of Consulting interviews as a subset of PM interviews.
+I think of consulting interviews as a subset of PM interviews.
 In consulting, you might encounter the following types of questions:

 - Behaviorals
 - Brain teasers